-1 NCO Missississississississississississississ NGO - What's the good feedback for Roma candidates?
+1 NCO Milesteria de constituente for Possono distance.
+NGO - What's the good feedback for Roma candidates?
 Success Story: What feedback helped the change?
 Equality/Equity picture> motto of the afternoon 11:40 0:50 Business Let's talk about the process - we need info from the company (10') Practice What do you experience about the candidates?
 What is your labour market position?
 What does it mean to you to hire and retain Roma workforce?
 How does selection, recruitment and starting a job, look at the company today?
 3-4 persons per group, 10 minutes, rotating (1 person stays) Group 1: Recruitment - Advertising, Candidate Search, Communication Group 2 - Interview - what they asked, how they evaluated it, decision, selection Group 3 - Integration - What happens when someone starts to work?
 Who helps him/her?
 How do you decide if he/she will be good?
 Sharing, adding information (15') 12:30 1:00 Lunch 13:30 1:00 Interview Warm-up game - drawing, communication (15) technique s training Who are you really looking for?
 What are you looking for in an xy store / business associate (position)? - Profiles (20', small groups) What are the most important questions?
 What answers do you expect?
 What do they mean?
 And what do these mean to the Roma? -> NGO representatives give more background to this What if someone doesn't qualify?
 Why not?
 You do NOT have to hire everyone Aquarium Exercise (15') Interview situations - Assumptions that come out of the questions - The interviewee does not know about it (Trainer) 3 portraits - Roma found jobs - background, job, what works, what made it easy for him/her?
 Participant and NGO representative/Trainer TRAINER: (10' - Flip chart, slide) Interviewing: How do you ask? / What helps? / How do you give feedback?
-Same with Roma: simple questions - Competency based questions, situations where you can get to know him/her New Case - Small circle of participants rotating -Walking + Sharing experience (15') 14:30 0:10 Break 14.20 0.10 Pugal.
-New Case - Small circle of participants, rotating -Walking + Sharing experience (15') 17.50 0.10 Dicak
+Same with Roma: simple questions - Competency based questions, situations where you can get to know him/her New Case - Small circle of participants, rotating -Walking + Sharing experience (15') 14:30 0:10 Break

-14:40 0:45 Retention What can I do to keep my Roma worker?

-and What should my team do?

-success (10') - in small groups, then open discussion, sharing (15')
+14:40 0:45 Retention and success What can I do to keep my Roma worker?
+What should my team do?
+(10') - in small groups, then open discussion, sharing (15')

-5 key learning points of the NGO (BAGázs): (10') 1.
-Feedback and follow-up
+5 key learning points of the NGO (BAGázs): (10')

+1. Feedback and follow-up

 2. First week / month activities - commuting, etc.

 3. Role of team / mentor in the integration

 4. If someone is NOT good

 5. Compliance, development, management of difficulties

 15:25 0:40 Closing, Summary of the day

 individual I learned today about myself

 actions I'm going to do

 Evaluation

 16:05 End